caiyuanhao1998/SAX-NeRF/README.md

 ### News
+- **2024.06.16 :** I will present this work in person.
+Our poster session is from 10:30 am to 00:30 pm, Jun 20 at Arch 4A-E Poster #147.
+Welcome to chat with me in Seattle Convention Center. :satisfied:
+- **2024.06.16 :** More raw data and generation samples are provided.
+Feel free to use them.
 - **2024.06.03 :** Code for traditional methods has been released. 🚀
 - **2024.06.03 :** Code for fancy visualization and data generation has been released. 🚀
 - **2024.06.02 :** Data, code, models, and training logs have been released.
 Feel free to use them :)